Tokenomics: Utility tokens for internal use

 Utility tokens are used as proof to access a company's service or product.
 Unlike security tokens, utility tokens are for exchange and securing the liquidity and value of the company.
 Utility tokens are an in-ecosystem currency.
 For example, with a token named Smooth Love Potion (SLP) in the game Axie Infinity, players can use it to breed desired spirits.
 In this case, SLP acts as the internal currency within the game.
 Users earn SLP from tasks, and spend SLP to defeat opponents.

-Modern perspectives and design frameworks

-Recent academic and analytical works have expanded the study of tokenomics beyond token distribution and monetary policy, incorporating elements such as governance models, incentive alignment, and sustainability within decentralized ecosystems.
-According to Nobilior Research (2025), tokenomics plays a vital role in defining how tokens are used to incentivize participation, fund innovation, and sustain blockchain networks through game-theoretic mechanisms and transparent smart contracts.

-Risk
+Risks

 Investors risk being "rugged," meaning that the token issuer may "raise money and disappear," resulting in a value loss in those tokens and a capital loss for investors.
 Hackers may hack into the system and steal the tokens.
 Another risk could be the bad management of the market from the team and an excessive inflation or deflation of the token itself.
 Each tokenomics model has its disadvantages and advantages.